Baker College Policy

 Dean

-Part of the initial review team to ensure compliance with accreditation requirements, institutional policies, and legal and ethical guidelines.
-Part of the formal approval process for content publication.
+- Participate on the initial review team to ensure compliance with accreditation requirements, institutional policies, and legal and ethical guidelines.

 Marketing & Communications

-Collaborates with program directors and Deans on the formatting of content and images and ensures standardization and consistency with website guidelines.
-Responsible for collaborating with program directors and deans to complete the reviews and necessary edits and publishing approved content.
+- Collaborate with program directors and Deans on the formatting of content and images and ensure standardization and consistency with website guidelines.

 Program Director/Department Chair